Cabin John, Maryland: Geography

-Prior to the Clara Barton Parkway, Cabin John was historically viewed as extending down to the northern bank of the Potomac and before the construction of the Cabin John Parkway in the mid-1960s, the area was also considered to extend north to River Road.
-The Cabin John Parkway is a spur road which connects the Clara Barton Parkway to Capital Beltway following the Cabin John Creek and passing under the Union Arch Bridge.
-Originally, the banks of the creek nearly reached the full width of the arch, but the parkway required approximately half the creek's width be converted into roadway.
+Before the construction of the Cabin John Parkway in the mid-1960s, the area was considered to extend north to River Road (Maryland Route 190).
+The Cabin John Parkway is a spur road that connects the Clara Barton Parkway to the Capital Beltway following the Cabin John Creek valley and passing under the Union Arch Bridge.
+Originally, the banks of the creek nearly reached the full width of the arch, but the parkway required about half the creek's width be converted into roadway.